Monthly Archives: December 2018

 Best Practice Checklist For Business Continuity

 No one can predict the future; however, you can be ready with a sound business continuity plan.
 The business continuity checklist is the first step in the BCP process.
-The checklist is not an exhaustive list, it is a simple … Read the rest
+The checklist is not an exhaustive list, it is a simple tool that can be used to ensure that the basic BCP process has been initiated and the…

 NASA Data Breach Exposing Employee Records